In past months, I have posted photographs and videos sent to me by crew members depicting life on cruise ships.

 Some photographs are more dramatic, like MSC crew members were ordered to throw black plastic garbage bags into the sea at night.
 Or when Silversea crew members were ordered to hide trolleys of food from USPH inspectors, in the Silversea crew quarters.

-Some cruise passengers could care less about what life is really like for the crew.
-Many heartless cruise passengers justify the long hours and low pay by arguing that crew members receive "free" food and lodging.
+Some cruise passengers could not care less about what life is really like for the crew.
+Many cruise passengers try to justify the long hours and low pay by arguing that crew members receive “free” food and lodging.

 Today a crew member sent me photos of the food he eats on the cruise ship.